-Premiums receivable from ceding companies are subject to credit risk.
+Premiums receivable from ceding companies and reinsurance recoverable from our reinsurers are subject to credit risk.
 To mitigate credit risk related to reinsurance premiums receivable, we have established standards for ceding companies and, in most cases, have a contractual right of offset allowing us to settle claims net of any reinsurance premiums receivable.
-We also have reinsurance recoverable amounts from our reinsurers.
 To mitigate credit risk related to our reinsurance recoverable amounts, we consider the financial strength of our reinsurers when determining whether to purchase coverage from them.
 We generally obtain reinsurance coverage from companies rated "A-" or better by S&P unless the obligations are collateralized.
 We routinely monitor the financial performance and rating status of all material reinsurers.
 Refer to "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, Summary of Critical Accounting Estimates, Reinsurance Recoverables" for additional information with respect to reinsurance recoverable.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Summary of Critical Accounting Estimates-Reinsurance Recoverable" for additional information with respect to reinsurance recoverable.